GarrettArm/gnatty/README.md

 ## To edit a theme file:

-`composer require` to install the theme, then look in this directory for a folder "drupal_theme".
-It is synced to the drupal_app/web/themes/contrib/ folder.
-The files may be owned by root:root, which require the editor to run as root.
+This is still being decided.  ./gnatty_theme/ is a local folder synced to the remote /drupal_app/web/themes/contrib/ folder.

 ## To enter a bash prompt on the drupal container: